 We prove now our claim.
-It follows by argument similar to the proof of \cite[Prop.3.4]{HNS2015c}.
+It follows by an argument similar to the proof of \cite[Prop.3.4]{HNS2015c}.
 Consider the derivatives of polynomials in $f^{(1)}(x,y,\mathfrak{B})$ with respect to the $(i,j)-$entries of $\mathfrak{B}$, with either $i \leq m-r$ or $j \leq m-r$, and those with respect to $y_{i,j}$ with $i \in \iota$.
-It is straightforward to check that this gives a maximal submatrix of the jacobian matrix $D f^{(1)}$ whose determinant is non-zero, proving that $0$ is actually a regular value of $f^{(1)}$. \end{proof}
+It is straightforward to check that these form a maximal submatrix of the jacobian matrix $D f^{(1)}$ whose determinant is non-zero, proving that $0$ is a regular value of $f^{(1)}$. \end{proof}